 Damage done to my vehicle in the accident on May 5, 2014 resulted in repair expenses in excess of $4,000.00.
 Invoices for repair work are attached here.

 The negligence of your insured, James Smith, caused me severe pain and discomfort and limited mobility that has lasted more than three months and will continue to plague me for the foreseeable future.
 Ongoing struggles with depression and loss of sleep due to my injuries have stolen invaluable time from my personal life, my family, and my hobbies as well.
 The loss of the opportunity to couch my son’s first season of little league is a chance I will never get back.

 As a result of the cumulative financial and personal losses your insured caused with his illegal and irresponsible actions, I demand compensation for my injuries, lost wages, and general damages in the amount of $52,000.00

 I anticipate receiving your reply no longer than 30 days from the date of this letter.

 *Getting Help with a Personal Injury Claim

-The demand letter is a very important document and must be well constructed in order for settlement negotiations to be favorable.
-The sample provided here is only to illustrate methods and general structure.
+The car accident demand letter is a very important document and must be well constructed in order for settlement negotiations to be favorable.
+The sample demand letter for a car accident provided here is only to illustrate methods and general structure.
 To compose a letter of your own, you may need assistance from an attorney.
 He or she can ensure your letter presents a strong argument and gives you the basis for successfully negotiation a fair settlement for your injuries.